'You get to live a whole other wonderful wild life every time': Heather O'Neill on the joy of being a reader

 Heather O'Neill's debut novel, Lullabies for Little Criminals, was a finalist for a Governor General's Literary Award and won Canada Reads 2007.
 The Montreal-based writer was the first back-to-back finalist for the Scotiabank Giller Prize: her novel The Girl Who Was Saturday Night was a finalist in 2014 and her short story collection Daydreams of Angels was a finalist in 2015.
-Her latest book is the novel The Lonely Hearts Hotel.
+Her latest books are the novel The Lonely Hearts Hotel and the nonfiction book Wisdom in Nonsense.

 1. Timothy Taylor asks, "Does the novel still have a job in contemporary culture?"